 Be without screen 1 hour before bedtime.
 Enjoy quiet activities such as reading a book or listening to soft music to relax.

-Personally, I set a timer every night to silence notifications—this tiny ritual has dramatically improved my sleep depth and reduced nighttime anxiety.
-Wear glasses or add a screen filter that blocks harsh light.
+I set a timer every night to silence notifications and also wear glasses or add a screen filter that blocks harsh light.
+It improved my sleep depth and reduced nighttime anxiety.

 Lingering evening stress from work or personal responsibilities can maintain high cortisol levels, impeding recovery and health.